FAQs: Discrimination and Harassment Policy and Procedures

 Is the process confidential?

-It is very important that processes under this Policy and Procedures be treated confidentially, and all reasonable steps will be taken to maintain confidentiality.
-All those involved in processes under this Policy and Procedures will be informed of their responsibility to keep matters confidential and to respect the dignity and privacy of others.
+It is very important that processes under this Policy & Procedures be treated confidentially, and all reasonable steps will be taken to maintain confidentiality.
+All those involved in processes under this Policy & Procedures will be informed of their responsibility to keep matters confidential and to respect the dignity and privacy of others.